 |Members of the Management Board||Age||Principal function within the company||Date of first appointement||Expiry date of appointement||Biography|

-|Nicolas de Tavernost||66||Chairman of the Executive Board||26/05/2000||2020||Download|
+|Nicolas de Tavernost||67||Chairman of the Executive Board||26/05/2000||2020||Download|

-|Thomas Valentin||62||Vice-Chairman of the Executive Board in charge of Programming and Content||26/05/2000||2020||Download|
+|Thomas Valentin||63||Vice-Chairman of the Executive Board in charge of Programming and Content||26/05/2000||2020||Download|

-|Christopher Baldelli||52||Vice-Chairman of the Executive Board in charge of Radio and News (excl. magazines)
+|Christopher Baldelli||53||Vice-Chairman of the Executive Board in charge of Radio and News (excl. magazines)

-|Jérôme Lefébure||54||Member of the Executive Board in charge of Finance and Support Functions||25/03/2010||2020||Download|
+|Jérôme Lefébure||55||Member of the Executive Board in charge of Finance and Support Functions||25/03/2010||2020||Download|

-|David Larramendy||42||Member of the Executive Board, Managing Director of both M6 Publicité and M6 Interactions||17/02/2015||2020||Download|
+|David Larramendy||43||Member of the Executive Board, Managing Director of both M6 Publicité and M6 Interactions||17/02/2015||2020||Download|

 The Executive Board is appointed for a period of three years and has five members, all natural persons designated by the Supervisory Board, compensated by Métropole Télévision Group and aged under 70 years.

-The Executive Board has the widest possible powers to act in all circumstances on behalf of the Company with third parties pursuant to Article 18 of the bylaws.
+The Executive Board has the widest possible powers to act in all circumstances on behalf of the Company with third parties pursuant to Article 18 of the Bylaws.

-The Executive Board meets as often as required in the interests of the company and usually once a week.
-In 2012, the Executive Board met 27 times, with minutes kept for each of these meetings.
+The Executive Board meets as often as required in the interests of the Company.
+In 2017, the Executive Board met 31 times, with minutes kept for each of these meetings.
 The Executive Board prepares all files to be submitted to Supervisory Board meetings by providing a detailed presentation of the situation of each activity of the Group during the previous quarter.
 To that end, the Executive Board ensures the relevance of operating management indicators presented to the Supervisory Board in order to reflect developments affecting the various activities and businesses.

 In addition, the Executive Board directs the Group’s senior executive managers by calling regular meetings of: